muldjord/skyscraper/docs/REGIONS.md

 ## List of supported regions
 ### Scraping modules that support regions
-* screenscraper (pretty much all resources where available)
+* screenscraper (pretty much all resources)
 * igdb (only release date)
-* mobygames (only cover artwork and only by specific country, not region)
+* mobygames (only cover artwork)

 Please note that not all regions are supported by all modules (support is noted inside the `()` for each country or region).
-And only certain resources from those modules can be extracted with a specific country or region.
+And only certain resources from those modules can be extracted with a specific country or region (see above).

 When setting the country or region use the short-name as shown.
 Check the examples further down.

 ### Regions
 * de: Germany (screenscraper, mobygames)
-* asi: Asia (screenscraper, igdb, mobygames)
+* asi: Asia (screenscraper, igdb)
 * au: Australia (screenscraper, igdb, mobygames)
 * br: Brazil (screenscraper, mobygames)
 * bg: Bulgaria (screenscraper, mobygames)